kkmcgg/numfu/README.md

 #The Prophecy

 There is a champion.
-He is scattered though time.
+He is scattered through time.
 He has been and will always be.
 He knows numfu.

 #Numfu